jeffdnganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions - adds execute permissions to owner, group owner and read permissions to the rest of the users 7-everybody - adds execute permissions to the owner, the group owner and the other users 8-James_Bond - sets no permission to owner and group and all permission to other users
+6-multiple_permissions - adds execute permissions to owner, group owner and read permissions to the rest of the users 7-everybody - adds execute permissions to the owner, the group owner and the other users 8-James_Bond - sets no permission to owner and group and all permission to other users 9-John_Doe - sets mode of hello to -rwxr-x-wx